Will Iowa State cover the spread vs. DePaul? Betting Trends, Record ATS

 Iowa State vs. DePaul: Betting Trends, Record ATS, Home/Road Splits - December 1

-The DePaul Blue Demons (1-5) are heavy, 14.5-point underdogs as they attempt to stop a three-game losing streak when they host the Iowa State Cyclones (5-2) on Friday, December 1, 2023 at Wintrust Arena.
-The matchup airs at 8:30 PM ET on Fox Sports 1.
-The matchup has an over/under of 136.5.
+The DePaul Blue Demons (1-5) are heavy underdogs (+14.5) as they attempt to stop a three-game losing streak when they host the Iowa State Cyclones (5-2) at 8:30 PM ET on Friday, December 1, 2023 at Wintrust Arena.
+The contest airs on Fox Sports 1.
+The point total is set at 136.5 in the matchup.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!